tvoul/save-all-course-articles-md/README.md

 # save-all-course-articles-md
-Python script to automate saving all the Jensen/NodeHill DevOps class articles as published in md format, using the sites API
+Python script to automate saving all the Jensen/NodeHill DevOps class articles as published in md format, using the websites API

-Required installation before running the script:

-pip install requests-html